BDC Hamburger Icon

 Open row

-Whether you are self-employed, a small business owner, or a corporate mogul, both your business and your employees (even if that’s just you) can benefit by incorporating yoga into your daily work routine and your wellness program.
+Whether self-employed, a small business owner or a corporate mogul, incorporating fitness into your work’s wellness program can benefit your business and employees (even if that’s just you).

 FYIDid you know

-According to the U.S. Bureau of Labor Statistics, health insurance costs for businesses range from $1.66 per employee hour worked (5.6% of total compensation) in the smallest establishments (up to 49 workers) to $4.62 (8.5%) in the largest establishments (500 workers or more).
+According to the U.S. Bureau of Labor Statistics, health insurance costs for businesses range from $2.63 per employee hour worked (6.7 percent of total compensation) in the smallest establishments (up to 49 workers) to $5.91 (10.6 percent) in the largest establishments (500 workers or more).

-Many companies now recognize the value of yoga, and more and more are offering classes as part of their corporate wellness.
-These include pro sports teams, Forbes, GE, Apple, Google, GM, Chase Manhattan Bank, HBO, GM, Industrial Light & Magic, and Nike.
-But yoga can help all companies just as it can benefit all people, no matter their age, current health or level of flexibility.
+Many companies recognize the value of yoga; they’re offering classes as part of their corporate wellness, including pro sports teams, Forbes, GE, Apple, Google, GM, Chase Manhattan Bank, HBO, GM, Industrial Light & Magic, and Nike.

 Working nonstop can create stress.
-Even just standing up or doing some stretching or physical activity every 30 minutes greatly increases blood circulation.
+Even standing up, stretching or doing physical activity every 30 minutes greatly increases blood circulation.
 Incorporating simple yoga moves at these times is a great way to avoid fatigue.

-If you’re suffering from aches, pains or even more serious physical problems, this will affect your productivity.
-No matter what kind of job you have, if you are constantly thinking about and dealing with ailments, the last thing your mind will focus on is work.
+If you’re suffering from aches, pains or even more severe physical problems, this will affect your productivity.
+No matter your job, if you are constantly thinking about and dealing with ailments, the last thing your mind will focus on is work.

 Yoga can help relieve even the most severe pain and physical problems, such as those associated with traumatic brain injuries.
 If it can help in that context, imagine what it can do for regular headaches, carpal tunnel, neck strain, shoulder stiffness, arthritis, etc.

 Aside from physical pain and illness, the other major factor affecting employee health and work productivity is mental and emotional stress.
-While stress itself doesn’t always cause people to seek help, it can cause and exacerbate physical ailments and conditions (from colds, allergies, and headaches to diabetes, cancer, and heart disease).
+While stress itself doesn’t always cause people to seek help, it can cause and exacerbate physical ailments and conditions — including colds, allergies, headaches, diabetes, cancer and heart disease.

-Stressful deadlines, endless meetings and the general cacophony of a workplace create mental clutter that prevents you from concentrating on tasks and making good decisions.
-Yoga’s meditation and breathing exercises help to silence the noise and clear the clutter, letting you be more mindful, alert and focused.
+Stressful deadlines, endless meetings and the general loud chaos of a workplace create mental clutter that prevents you from concentrating and making good decisions.
+Yoga’s meditation and breathing exercises help to silence the noise and clear the clutter; this lets you be more mindful, alert and focused.

-As yoga gives you better concentration and focus, it also opens the mind so the creative juices and energy can flow.
-You can’t think outside of the box when your brain is confined within one.
+Yoga improves concentration and focus and opens the mind so creative juices and energy can flow.
+Your brain cannot think outside the box when it is confined within one.

-If you feel well physically, mentally and emotionally, your morale will be high.
+If you feel well physically, mentally and emotionally, your morale will improve.
 If you are focused and energetic, your positivity will be strong.
 If your creativity is unleashed, your self-confidence will soar.
-And all of this will make you a better employee, in your job responsibilities, your dealings with clients and your interactions with fellow employees.
+And all of this will make you a better employee: in your job responsibilities, your dealings with clients and your interactions with fellow employees.

 Did You Know?Did you know

-How companies can bring yoga to a virtual workforce
+How companies can bring yoga to in-person and virtual workforces

 1. Start a ‘mindful movement’ daily routine.

 Doing yoga daily at work, even in a virtual environment, offers benefits.
-Lindsey Hyland, founder of Urban Organic Yield, said one example of a mindful movement could be formal stretches performed at the beginning of the day, which loosen tight muscles and increase blood flow.
+Lindsey Hyland, founder of Urban Organic Yield, said one example of a mindful movement could be formal stretches performed at the beginning of the day; this will loosen tight muscles and increase blood flow.

 Another time for a mindful moment is a few hours later.
 “This may reduce pain caused by hours of typing or other weight-bearing activities,” Hyland said.
 “It might also help to take five-minute midday breaks to stand up or walk around, followed by another stretch or 10 deep breaths.”

-Yoga at work doesn’t have to be mandatory, but all should be encouraged to attend at least one class, and the perk of a virtual team is that employees can do yoga virtually together or on their own.
+Yoga at work doesn’t have to be mandatory, but everyone should be encouraged to attend at least one class.
+The perk of a virtual team is that employees can do yoga virtually together or on their own.

 2. Include yoga in an employee wellness program.